A Profile on Professor Joe Kirschvink

 Students gathered around a cliff face, listening as someone speaks

 After a long day in the field, the group returns to home base to prepare dinner and rest up for the long day that lies ahead.
-By this time the air has usually grown cold, but the promise of a warm dinner to combat the chill is enough to motivate campers to get cooking in the camp kitchen.
+By this time the air has usually grown cold, but the promise of warm dinner to combat the chill is enough to motivate campers to get cooking in the camp kitchen.
 Around the campfire, Kirschvink leads a name game where worst nightmares, fun facts, dreams and superpowers are shared and camaraderie is enjoyed.
 It requires a special kind of person to unite a group of 30 strangers and make them glad to be together.
 That is the magic that keeps students returning term after term, even when catching up on sleep or getting ahead on sets may be more convenient.

 Professor Kirschvink offers Ge 136abc for the fall, winter, and spring terms year after year and many students are repeat participants.
-In addition to Ge 136, Kirschvink also teaches Introduction to Earth and Planetary Sciences: Earth and the Biosphere (Ge11/101b) and Paleomagnetism and Magnetostratigraphy (Ge 124ab).
+In addition to Ge 136, Kirschvink also teaches Introduction to Earth and Planetary Sciences: Earth and the Biosphere (Ge 11/101b) and Paleomagnetism and Magnetostratigraphy (Ge 124ab).
 What may be difficult to guess from his loaded course schedule, is that Kirschvink commutes to the United States from Japan once every term to host field trips for each of his classes.
 With his family in Japan, Kirschvink lives part time in the US and part time in Japan, while still making time to make discoveries in new and exciting corners of the world.

 Kirschvink self-proclaims, “I tend to do things that upset people,” especially when it comes to publishing controversial ideas with little support from the academic community.
-In 1992, Kirschvink published a two-page concept paper entitled Late Proterozoic Low Latitude Glaciation: The Snowball Earth.
-This paper coined the phrase “Snowball Earth,” which may have been unpopular at the time but is now considered a classic discovery.
+In 1992, Kirschvink published a two-page concept paper entitled *Late Proterozoic Low Latitude Glaciation: The Snowball Earth. *This paper coined the phrase “Snowball Earth,” which may have been unpopular at the time but is now considered a classic discovery.
 The theory suggests that when continents are at low latitudes, the weathering of silicate rocks depletes carbon dioxide in the atmosphere which has a cooling effect.
-The cooled atmosphere yields more snow which reflects solar radiation and further cools the atmosphere until the whole planet is covered in ice.
+The cooled atmosphere yields more snow where reflects solar radiation and further cools the atmosphere until the whole planet is covered in ice.
 Once the Earth is frozen over, there is no weathering of silicate rocks to deplete carbon dioxide, so it accumulates through volcanic activity until the atmosphere rewarms.
 This idea has provided an important calibration point for climate models and enabled great strides in climate science.
 Kirschvink does not boast about this discovery: “I just stumbled into it,” he says.

 What Kirschvink considers his greatest contribution to science is the discovery of biogenic magnetite in the human brain.
 Microbes and other animals have been proven by Kirschvink to use magnetosomes, which are organelles inside cells capable of sensing magnetic fields, to navigate based on the Earth’s magnetic field.
 Later, he found these same magnetosomes in human brains and further studies have shown that human brain waves are affected by changes in magnetic fields.
 However, journals refuse to publish these findings because peer reviewers are adamant it cannot be possible.
 It is clear that what Kirschvink is after is not prestige, but discovery.

 The propensity for thinking outside of the box has been the driver for many foundational discoveries in geology, and Kirschvink aims to inspire his students in Ge 11/101b to strive for out of the box thinking.
 “Joe is one of the professors whoI will remember well beyond leaving campus,” said Megan Robertson, senior in geochemistry.
-She recalls that, “In Ge 11b, he facilitates a project, called the nut paper, in which a student has to investigate a nutty idea in Geobiology.
+She recalls that, “In Ge 11b, he facilitates a project, called the nut paper, which a student has to investigate a nutty idea in Geobiology.
 So much of the field has come about through insane ideas which were not initially recognized, and that was the intention of this project: to show that, although something can be wild and fantastical, with thorough investigation, it can be shown that there is a possibility of its validity.”

 Photo of part of a large circle of students in a mostly deserted parking lot.
 Prof. Kirschvink stands in the center, spreading his arms wide, cane in one hand